Henkjan1110/intro-programming-website/data/week1/5-variables.md

 </sample-output>

-Be aware that the printing of variables does not require quotation marks.
-If you added those, the name of the variable (e.g., `text` for the first print statement) will be printed, instead of its content.
+It is important to note that when printing variables, you do not need to use quotation marks.
+If you do, the name of the variable, such as `text` in `System.out.println("text");`, will be printed instead of its value.
+To correctly print the value of a variable, simply use the variable without quotation marks, for example `System.out.println(text);`.

 <programming-exercise name="Recipe">

 The template for this assignment already contains code to print a recipe consisting of milk and flour.
 In the print statements, two variables are used: an `int` variable named `gramsOfMilk` and a `double` variable `kilosOfFlour`.
 The first variable indicates the amount of milk, in grams, while the second indicates the amount of flour, in kilo's.

-Complete the assignment in such a way, by declaring both variables with the correct amount, such that the following output is printed:
+Complete the assignment by declaring both variables with the correct amount, such that the following output is printed:

 <sample-output>